dtomlinson91/panaetius-blog/documentation/webpack-filestructure.md

 You can bundle anything up, we can even write `scss` and have webpack lint, compile and minify into the `dist` directory for us automatically.

+## Overview

+- Any files to be picked up by webpack should go in `./src/`.
+  - Define a loader for these files in the webpack config file.
+  - Additional examples could be images that you want Webpack to minimize.
+- Any files that don't need to be bundled can go in the output folder `./static`, either in `dist/` or `images/`.

+You can also use Gulp if you need to do additional steps during the build (build a search index).
+You can also use Gulp to minimise images.

 ## Structure

 Overview: